 The extended time accommodation will be provided by the professors.
-The DSO will ONLY proctor exams if the student requires a scribe, there is a scheduling conflict, or the professor is unable to provide this accommodation.
-Please note- All DSO proctored exams must meet the same exam standards as the rest of the class (for example: if the class is taking the exam unproctored during a specific time frame, the DSO student should also take the exam unproctored with the allotted extended time in Brightspace or the platform that the test is being administered on -therefore, the DSO will NOT be proctoring this type of un-proctored exam).
+Accessibility Services will proctor exams ONLY if the student requires a scribe, there is a scheduling conflict, or the professor is unable to provide this accommodation.
+Please note, all Accessibility Services proctored exams must meet the same exam standards as the rest of the class (for example: if the class is taking the exam unproctored during a specific time frame, the Accessibility Services student should also take the exam unproctored with the allotted extended time in Brightspace or the platform that the test is being administered on -therefore, Accessibility Services will NOT be proctoring this type of unproctored exam).

-V LECTURE AUDIO RECORDING/NOTETAKING
+LECTURE AUDIO RECORDING/NOTETAKING

-Westchester Community College acknowledges that some students struggle with taking notes for class.
-Students registered with the Disability Services Office are entitled to audio record lectures as their disability may include physical limitations and/or issues related to maintaining attention, focus, and concentration.
-The DSO encourages students to participate in note taking workshops offered by the Academic Support Center to improve notetaking skills.
+SUNY Westchester Community College acknowledges that some students struggle with taking notes for class.
+Students registered with Accessibility Services are entitled to audio record lectures as their disability may include physical limitations and/or issues related to maintaining attention, focus, and concentration.
+Accessibility Services encourages students to participate in note taking workshops offered by the Academic Support Center to improve notetaking skills.
 However, for students who continue to have difficulty, the following may also be provided: